Live Updates arrow

 Here you'll find answers to some commonly asked questions about unplanned events.

 We may on occasion issue Emergency Notices about your water supply.
-This could occur in the rare event that there are concerns surrounding water quality.
+This could happen in the rare event that there are concerns surrounding water quality.

 There are 5 different Emergency Notices that could be issued: